jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 Both provide context, but I rather like the **I** prefix convention.

 # Deep and wide.
+Deep and wide.
 There's a fountain flowing deep and wide
-Previous Hexagonal Architecture diagrams I've presented have mostly only included one Framework Adapter and one Dependency Port/Adapter.
-We are not restricted to one of each.
+Previous Hexagonal Architecture diagrams I've presented have mostly only included one Framework Adapter and one Dependency Port/Adapter mainly to present the concepts as simply as possible.
+The Hexagonal Architecture deisgn is not restricted to one of each.

-We have flexibility in two domains and in two dimensions.
-The domains are behavior and structure.
-The dimensions are breadth and depth.
+We have design flexibility in behavior and structure and then within each we have design flexibility with breadth and depth.

 ## Behavior and Breadth
 The behavior can expand its breadth as needed.
 The Hexagonal Architecture can support multiple frameworks and dependencies.
 But it does so, because the behavior requires it.
 Consider this diagram where the Business Logic needs to persist stuff, publish events and send email.
 This should be obvious in the Business Logic implementaiton.